-In order to receive a SEVIS I-20, which is needed to obtain an F-1 student visa, the College of DuPage, is required by the U.S. federal immigration regulations to maintain records that demonstrate that you (the student) have at least the funds necessary to cover your tuition, fees, and living expenses for your first year of study.
-The tuition rate for all F-1 international students will be assessed at the out-of-state tuition rate of $393 per credit hour.
-Please note that the tuition rate may change without notice, and it is best to plan accordingly.
+In order to receive a Form I-20, which is needed to obtain an F-1 student visa, College of DuPage is required by the U.S. federal immigration regulations to maintain records that demonstrate that you (the student) have at least the funds necessary to cover your tuition, fees and living expenses for your first year of study.
+The tuition rate for all F-1 international students beginning for the Fall 2023 semester will be assessed at the out-of-state tuition rate of $417.00 per credit hour.
+Note that the tuition rate may change without notice, and it is best to plan accordingly.

-All International F-1 students are required to enroll each semester for a minimum of 12 credit hours.
-The table below shows the cost of tuition for one academic year if the student is registered each semester for the minimum requirement of 12 credit hours.
-Any additional credit hours that an F-1 student registers for will be calculated at 1 credit hour (x) $393.
+All F-1 international students are required to enroll in a minimum of 12 credit hours each semester.
+The table below shows the cost of tuition for one academic year if the student is registered for the minimum requirement of 12 credit hours each semester.
+Any additional credit hours that an F-1 student registers for will be calculated at $417 per credit hour.

 *Living expenses will need to be calculated at a 5% higher rate if the student plans to live on their own and not with a family member.
-Please note, that these figures are estimates and are subject to change without notice.
+Note , that these figures are estimates and are subject to change without notice.

-The proper financial documentation should be a bank statement indicating the current account balance demonstrating the minimum required amount as shown above on the "Total Expense" line.
-The financial documentation must be dated within 5 months.
-If providing a Business account, you will need to provide two forms of documentation.
-We will need an original Business account statement and also a letter issued directly from the banking institution indicating the name of the Business account holder.
+The proper financial documentation should be a bank statement with a current account balance that shows the minimum required amount noted above on the "Total Expenses" line.
+The financial documentation must be dated within five months.
+If providing a business account, you will need to provide two forms of documentation.
+We will need an original business account statement and a letter issued directly from the banking institution indicating the name of the business account holder.

-If you are receiving government financial aid or will take a student loan from your home country, you must submit an original document verifying those funds.
-Please be aware that the College of DuPage does not offer financial assistance to International students.
+If you are receiving government financial aid or taking a student loan from your home country, you must submit an original document verifying those funds.
+Be aware that College of DuPage does not offer financial assistance to international students.

-Strict Immigration regulations severely restrict the employment of foreign nationals residing in the United States.
-Therefore, you must have the adequate finances to support yourself while you are a student at the College of DuPage.
-On-campus employment is possible for F-1 International students, however opportunities may be limited.
+Strict immigration regulations severely restrict the employment of foreign nationals residing in the United States.
+Therefore, you must have adequate finances to support yourself while you are a student at College of DuPage.
+On-campus employment is possible for F-1 international students, however, opportunities may be limited.